 You can configure the access rights for research assets on the Access Rights List (Esploro) page (Configuration Menu > Repository > Access Rights and Licenses > Access Rights).

-Access rights restrict patron access to specific research asset files.
+Access rights restrict user access to specific research asset files.
 A researcher can apply an access rights policy to a specific file when submitting the asset, and an administrator can add, edit, or delete the access rights of an asset file.

 - On the Access Rights List page, select Add Access Rights.
 The Access Rights Policy page appears.